krprzenioslo/Hystrixwiki2/Configuration.md

 #### timerDelayInMilliseconds

-Number of items in batch that will trigger a batch execution before _timerDelayInMilliseconds_ triggers the batch.
+This property sets the number of milliseconds after the creation of the batch that its execution is triggered.

-_Default Value:_ 10
+_Default Value:_ `10`
-_Default Property:_ hystrix.collapser.default.timerDelayInMilliseconds
+_Default Property:_ `hystrix.collapser.default.timerDelayInMilliseconds`
-_Instance Property:_ hystrix.collapser.[HystrixCollapserKey].timerDelayInMilliseconds
+_Instance Property:_ `hystrix.collapser.`[HystrixCollapserKey]`.timerDelayInMilliseconds`
 _How to Set Instance Default:_

 ```java